1999 Vladikavkaz bombing

 The 1999 Vladikavkaz bombing took place in a crowded market in Vladikavkaz, North Ossetia–Alania, Russia on March 19, 1999, killing 52 and injuring 168.

 The bombers were tried and convicted on December 15, 2003.
 The court also convicted the men of the bombing of a military housing unit known as "Sputnik" on May 18, 1999 that left four dead and 17 injured and a Vladikavkaz train station on June 28, 1999, which injured 18 people.
 In addition, the court found the men guilty in the kidnapping of four Russian officers and taking them to Chechnya for ransom on July 30, 1999.
 The officers were later released.

-Adam Tsurov (b.
-1980) was given a life sentence, Abdulrakhim Khutiyev and Makhmud Temirbiyev were sentenced to 23 years of imprisonment, and Umar Khaniyev (b.
-1984) received a 10-year sentence.
+Aftermath

+On March 21, 1999, a day of national mourning was declared in Russia for the victims, as a fire had occurred the previous day at a psychiatric hospital in Vologda Oblast.

+As a result of the terrorist attack, the football match between the national teams of Russia and Andorra was moved from Vladikavkaz to Moscow at the request of the Andorran side[3].
+The incident also affected the match schedule of Vladikavkaz's football club Alania in the Russian Championship, prompting increased security measures ahead of their first-round match against Spartak Moscow.

+On December 15, 2003, the Supreme Court of North Ossetia delivered its verdict in the terrorism case.
+Adam Tsurov was sentenced to life imprisonment in a high-security penal colony, while Makhmud Temirbiyev and Abdurakhman Khutiev were each sentenced to 23 years in prison.
+Tsurov is currently serving his sentence in the "White Swan" prison in Perm Krai.

+Magomed Tsakiyev did not live to hear his verdict — by that time, the terrorist had been killed in an armed clash.